Set Up SendGrid

 4. Paste the Mailrith delivery-event URL as the endpoint URL.

 5. Enable bounce, dropped, and spam report events.
-You can enable delivered, deferred, opened, or clicked events too if your team wants provider-side reporting, but Mailrith needs the problem events to protect subscribers.
+You can also enable delivered, deferred, opened, or clicked events if your team wants provider-side reporting, but Mailrith needs the problem events to protect subscribers.

-6. Save the webhook and make sure SendGrid shows it as enabled.
+6. Save the webhook and confirm that SendGrid shows the webhook as enabled.

-7. After the next test or small send, check SendGrid's webhook activity if events do not appear in Mailrith.
+7. After the next test or small send, check SendGrid's webhook activity if Mailrith does not show delivery events.

 ## Related Guides